andrewkern/bagels/README.md

 When ready (e.g. after 10-12h) to bake preheat your oven to 500F.
 Next set up lye solution for boiling.
 WEAR PROTECTIVE EYEWEAR AND GLOVES.
 I typically use a 0.2% lye solution (6g of lye in 3L water), but have gone much higher.
 Keep bagels in the fridge while oven and lye are heating.

 Boil each bagel 30 seconds per side, and return to sheet pan.
 Typically I boil 3-4 bagels at a time.
 You want to work quickly here as letting boiled bagels sit on the counter can lead to bad (flat) outcomes.
 Boiling time is another parameter that people tweak.

+*option*-- If you need a little extra time before baking the bagels, you can briefly place them in a bowl of ice water before putting them back on the sheet pan.

 *option*-- you can add toppings to your bagels like sesame or poppy seeds at this point. just sprinkle them on the now sticky boiled bagels.